 - In case that instructions from your doctor did not include taking medications for your pain, ask your doctor if you can take an over-the-counter medicine instead.

-- You can also take the acetaminophen tylenol or ibuprofen for pain, unless you were given a different pain medicine by your doctor.
+- You can also take acetaminophen tylenol or ibuprofen for pain, unless your doctor recommends a different pain medicine.

 Follow-Up With Your Health Care Provider

 Follow-up care is a crucial part of your treatment and safety.
-Follow-up with your health care provider in the day of your appointment for wound check or removal of your staple, and make sure to always follow their instructions or advice on what you should do next.
+Have a follow-up appointment with your health care provider for wound check or removal of your staple, and make sure to always follow their instructions or advice on what you should do next.

 Be sure to set and go to these appointments and contact your doctor or health care provider in case you are having medical problems related to your surgery.